 :: SLOW VLOG

 I absolutely love Country Life Vlog on You Tube.
-I watched This Film earlier, thanks to Pip for sharing.
-You’ll need a quiet place to watch and the volume up for all the lovely sounds in this film of the filmmaker’s Grandparents living a rural life in Azerbaijan.
+I watched This Film thanks to Pip for sharing.
+You’ll need a quiet place to watch and the volume up for all the lovely sounds in this film of the filmmakers’s Grandparents living a rural life in Azerbaijan.
 (No music, so refreshing!)
 Just marvel at the egg technique cracking technique.
 Notice how there’s not a single piece of plastic.
 If you don’t also fancy making some sort of dough afterwards I’ll be amazed.

 Here’s some info about who they are, where and how the account came about last year.

 Absolutely delicious eaten warm or cold.
 We ate it for dessert after Sunday lunch, with spoonfuls of creamy crème fraîche.
-I used huge juicy fresh raspberries, grown in Kent.
+I used huge juicy fresh raspberries grown in Kent.
 As you see I placed them on top of all the cake mixture rather than try to mix them in.
 This way they didn’t sink right to the bottom, or get broken up by a spoon.
-I would definitely make this cake again.
+I would definitely make this again.

 My wishes for the weekend are to go on a train journey and see a film at the cinema.
 My fingers and toes are crossed!